ishaanshah/GSoC-Proposal/Proposal.md

 ## Question: Have you ever used MusicBrainz to tag your files?
 I have used MusicBrainz Picard to tag my music collection.

 ## Question: Have you contributed to other Open Source projects?
-If so, which projects and can we see some of your code?
+If so, which projects, and can we see some of your code?
 ListenBrainz is the first open source organization that I have contributed to.
-However I have done some other projects that can be seen on my [Github](https://github.com/ishaanshah) Page.
+However, I have done some other projects that can be seen on my [Github](https://github.com/ishaanshah) Page.

 ## Question: What sorts of programming projects have you done on your own time?
 I wrote a bot that solved the [Eight Puzzle](https://github.com/ishaanshah/Eight-Solver) as the final project for [CS50](cs50.harvard.edu).
 Recently I also worked on the platform used for [Botomania](https://github.com/arpan-dasgupta/botomania-felicity-2020), an onsite contest held at my college.